voxpupuli/puppet-icinga2/README.md

 ##### `command`
 The command.
 This can either be an array of individual command arguments.
 Alternatively a string can be specified in which case the shell interpreter (usually /bin/sh) takes care of parsing the command.
-When using the "arguments" attribute this must be an array.
+When using the `arguments` attribute this must be an array.
 Can be specified as function for advanced implementations.

 ##### `env`